desmond05131/Restaurant-Ordering-and-Management-System/README.md

 ```

 > [!IMPORTANT]
-If you're downloading the source directly, you would start with a empty Database, please open main.py and uncomment line 539 - 545 and run file to generate test data.
+If you're downloading the source directly, you might start with a empty Database, in this case, please open main.py and uncomment line 539 - 545 and run file to generate test data.
 Remember to comment those line after that to run the program without integrity error.

 APIs documentation are accessible locally at http://127.0.0.1:8000/docs#/